amirfefer/Cyber-Camera/README.md

 * Recrod a video, or take a snapshot
 * Auto sync recorded video to your Dropbox account
 * Secure TLS/SSL plus http basic authentication
-* responsive Web UI
+* Responsive Web UI
-* Record your voice and it played automatically at home
+* Record your voice and it automatically played at home

 #Screenshots